C2SM/git-course/advanced/slides/slides.md

 ---

 # .gitkeep

-Git keeps track of files, not folders
+- Git keeps track of files, not folders

-Put an empty `.gitkeep` file in any folder you would like to keep in the repository
+- Put an empty `.gitkeep` file in any folder you would like to keep in the repository

-Commit the `.gitkeep` file to the Git repository
+- Commit the `.gitkeep` file to the Git repository

+<div style="flex-grow: 1;"></div>

+> [!NOTE]
- > _Note_: this is a convention that has developed, not an official Git feature like `.gitignore`
+> This is a convention that has developed, not an official Git feature like `.gitignore`

 <!-- Speaker notes:
 To avoid accidentally committing these, you can create a .gitignore file in the root directory of your repository